bazookaCodes/cs2-executes-plugin/README.md

 | !runscenario | None | Use a menu to throw all grenades for a chosen scenario. |
 | !getpos | None | Prints the current position to the console. |

+## Notes

+- Map configs will be automatically created whenever a new map is started.
+No manual management of the configs needs to happen it will all be done using the menus.
+- !debug will pause the round and enter a permanent warmup phase.
+All editing needs to be done in this phase.

 ## Development Packages
 [CS2 Menu Manager](https://www.nuget.org/packages/CS2MenuManager)